 Program Overview

-The fellowship program is designed to bridge the traditionally segmented fields of pre-modern and modern Jewish history in the Near East.
-The fellowship program adopts an interdisciplinary perspective that encourages a continuous examination of Jewish history across time.
+The Volkswagen Momentum Fellowship Programme “From Pre-Modern to Modern Perspectives in Judaic Studies” is designed to bridge the traditionally segmented fields of pre-modern and modern Jewish history in the Near East.
+The programme adopts an interdisciplinary perspective that encourages a continuous examination of Jewish history across time.
 This approach facilitates an integrated understanding of historical phenomena, enabling scholars to investigate how pre-modern developments shaped modern Jewish communities and identities and, conversely, how modern contexts illuminate the legacy of the past.

-Structured to foster intellectual exchange, the fellowship program encourages close collaboration between fellows and the research team at the Munich Research Centre for Jewish-Arabic Cultures, directed by Prof. Dr. Ronny Vollandt.
-The program emphasizes an interdisciplinary methodology that draws from fields such as anthropology, sociology, political science, law, philology, and religious studies.
-Furthermore, the program is committed to challenging Eurocentric and Ashkenazi-focused narratives in Jewish historiography by amplifying the voices and experiences of Mizrahi Jews, particularly those from Arabic-speaking countries.
+Structured to foster intellectual exchange, the Volkswagen Momentum Fellowship Programme encourages close collaboration between fellows and the research team at the Munich Research Centre for Jewish-Arabic Cultures, directed by Prof. Dr. Ronny Vollandt.
+The Centre emphasizes an interdisciplinary methodology that draws from fields such as anthropology, sociology, political science, law, philology, and religious studies.
+Furthermore, the programme is committed to challenging Eurocentric and Ashkenazi-focused narratives in Jewish historiography by amplifying the voices and experiences of Mizrahi Jews, particularly those from Arabic-speaking countries.

 Fellowship Opportunities

-To implement the expanded perspective in research and teaching, the project awards fellowships for both experienced and young scholars:
+To implement the expanded perspective in research and teaching, the programme awards fellowships for both experienced and young scholars:

 • Senior Fellowships (more than seven years after PhD):